Atedo Peterside

 Atedo Peterside (born in July 1955) is a Nigerian entrepreneur, investment banker, and economist.
 He is the founder of Stanbic IBTC Bank Plc, Anap Business Jets Limited (Anap Jets), and the Atedo N. A. Peterside Foundation (Anap Foundation).

 Education

 Peterside had his secondary education at King's College Lagos.
-(He revealed in an interview about his life that he was admitted to King's College as a 10-year-old boy).
-He then proceeded to The City University, London (1973–1976) where he obtained a B.Sc. degree in Economics.
+(He claimed in an interview about his life that he was admitted to King's College as a 10-year-old boy).
+He proceeded to The City University, London (1973–1976) where he obtained a B.Sc. degree in Economics.
 He went on to obtain an M.Sc. (also in Economics) from the London School of Economics and Political Science in 1977.
-His executive education is wide and varied, and includes the Owner/President Management Program at the Harvard Business School from 1991–1993.
+His executive education includes the Owner/President Management Program at the Harvard Business School from 1991–1993.
 He was conferred with an honorary Doctor of Science Degree by the University of Port Harcourt, Nigeria and was also elected an Honorary Fellow of the Chartered Institute of Stockbrokers on 1 April 2019.